UCL-ARC/fortran-tooling/README.md

 ### CMake

->Note: we have some [PFunit tests](./testing/pFUnit/) which require a local version of PFunit to be pre-built on your device.
-Once built, the path to the PFunit `installed` dir will need to be passed via `-DCMAKE_PREFIX_PATH`.
+>Note: we have some [pFUnit tests](./testing/pFUnit/) which require a local version of pFUnit to be pre-built on your device.
+Once built, the path to the pFUnit `installed` dir will need to be passed via `-DCMAKE_PREFIX_PATH`.

-One build system we are utilising cmake (see [CMakeLists.txt](./CMakeLists.txt)).
+One build system we are utilising CMake (see [CMakeLists.txt](./CMakeLists.txt)).
 Therefore, to build this repository, please run the following

 ```sh
 cmake -DCMAKE_PREFIX_PATH=/path/to/pfunit/installed/dir -B build